anrd30/Trash_Classifier/Readme.md

 **To use this project:**
 1. Download the dataset from Kaggle.
 2. Place it in the `DATASET/` folder in the project root.
+3. Run main.py and then Use Streamlit run app.py
 ## Setup

 1. Clone this repository: